DFU_PAN OTA Upgrade User Guide

 3.1 Device Registration Process

-Devices need to register with the OTA server during the first connection to allow the server to identify the device and record device information.
+When connecting for the first time, the device needs to register with the OTA server so the server can identify the device and record device information.

-Implementation: dfu_pan provides a registration interface, and the application needs to prepare device information (optional parameters can be omitted).
+Implementation: dfu_pan provides a registration interface, applications need to prepare device information, optional parameters can be omitted

 // Device registration request parameters structure